openwallet-foundation-labs/identity-credential/README.md

 - the `ws.example.com` domain in `network_security_config.xml`
 - the `com.example.wallet.customized` applicationId in `wallet/build.gradle`

+The `server` application can be customized using the `server/web.xml` file.

 ### Command-line tool

 A command-line tool `identityctl` is included which can be used to generate